Alaska Inmate Search

 Disenfranchised African Americans

-Corrections Expenditures (in millions)
+Corrections Expenditures (State)

 Alaska Parole Population